La Chorrera, Colombia’s tallest waterfall in Choachí (just outside Bogotá!)

-The bus will drop you off at the intersection of Carrera 3 and Calle 1, which is where it leaves from on weekdays, but to get the bus back to Bogotá on a weekend or public holiday you’ll need to go to the terminal just down the road from there on Calle 1a Sur and wait for the colectivo spaces to fill.
+If you go all the way into Choachí before doing the hike, note that the bus will drop you off at the intersection of Carrera 3 and Calle 1, which is where it leaves from on weekdays, but to get the bus back to Bogotá on a weekend or public holiday you’ll need to go to the terminal just down the road from there on Calle 1a Sur and wait for the colectivo spaces to fill.

 4km of dusty road to the car park; access by car, 4×4 or foot (purple)